-Jamaican cherry growing tree of the genus Muntingia also known as Panama berry or Muntingia calabura, Jamaican cherry perennial evergreen plant also used as ornamental plant, grow in tropic, subtropical or mediterranean climate and growing in hardiness zone 10+.
+Jamaican cherry grow and care – tree or shrub of the genus Muntingia also known as Panama berry or Muntingia calabura, Jamaican cherry perennial evergreen plant, used for the edible fruits, also used as ornamental plant and can be shade tree, grow in tropic, subtropical or mediterranean climate and growing in cold hardiness zone 10+.

 Flower color white with yellow stamens the flowers have bad smell.